decentstack/decentstack/README.md

 Invoked when remote end has advertised a list of cores

-`offer` - Object supports keys: `keys` and `headers`  representing the same object that was advertised by remote or selected by the previous middleware.
+`offer` - Object supports keys: `keys` and `headers`  representing the same object that was announced by remote or selected by the previous middleware.

 `select` - Function `function(err, selectedKeys)`